payal1184/git-repo/README.md

 - **RDS Instance:**

-  Uses Amazon RDS (MySQL/PostgreSQL) or Amazon Aurora.
+  Uses Amazon RDS MySQL or Amazon Aurora.
   Shows the database instance deployed in the private subnet of the Database Layer.
-  The instance uses [MySQL/PostgreSQL/etc.] engine, with storage and security configured for high availability.
+  The instance uses MySQL engine, with storage and security configured for high availability.
-  *(Screenshot of the RDS instance from AWS Console)*

   ![RDS Instance Screenshot](image/Screenshot%20(100).png)

 - **DB Subnet Group:**